Dancing Queen (2012 film)

-Dancing Queen (Korean: 댄싱퀸) is a 2012 South Korean romantic comedy film starring Uhm Jung-hwa and Hwang Jung-min.
-The film tells a story of a married couple, who in the midst of their mundane lives decides to pursue their lost dreams.
+Dancing Queen (Korean: 댄싱퀸) is a 2012 South Korean romantic comedy film starring Hwang Jung-min and Uhm Jung-hwa.
+The film tells a story of a married couple, who in the midst of their mundane lives decide to pursue their lost dreams.
 The husband finds himself accidentally running for Mayor of Seoul and his wife decides to become a pop singer.
 It was produced by JK Film and distributed by CJ Entertainment, and released on January 18, 2012.

 Plot

 Uhm Jung-Hwa dreamed about becoming a singer when she was young but had to put her dream aside when she married Hwang Jung-min.
 Although Hwang is a lawyer, he is always worrying about paying the rent.

 One day, Hwang rescues a drunk man who falls off of a subway platform and becomes an instant hero.
 His heroic act pushes him into the political arena and he decides to run for Seoul mayor.
 Things go along just fine until Uhm receives a once-in-a-lifetime opportunity to sign with an entertainment agency, forcing her to choose between her dream and his.
 It's not long before she realizes that she can't give up her dream and she decides to pursue both.

 The film demonstrates that age is just a number and that dreams can come true.